This article is a complete guide that will help any business understand Customer Delight as a core lever of business growth.

 Across the board ‘organic’ reach, generated through so many used and abused ‘growth hacking’ methods is becoming redundant.
 Andrew Chen calls this “The Law of Shitty Click-Throughs”.

 These methods are frequently transient, and very often ineffective and frustrating for late adopters.
 When you are using other people’s channels and media, eventually it always becomes a ‘pay to play’ dynamic and these channels eventually erode.
-Just this year (Jan 2018) Facebook announced an enormous update to how business pages will appear in news-feeds, meaning organic reach in Facebook is now negligible.
+Remember, in the past few years Facebook has consistently eroded how often business pages will appear in news-feeds, meaning organic reach in Facebook is now negligible.

 Customer Delight is often free, and never gets old.
 It is a simple and humane way of growing your business that can never be exhausted.